SiriusKoan/Picrypter/README.md

 5. Compute ***E = A^T A***, where ***E*** is invertible for ***A*** has *linearly independent* columns!
 6. ***E*** is then used to encrypt and decrypt images ! (***E*** depends on user-specified password.)

-7. For more details, please refer to `technique_specifics.pdf`.
+7. For more details, please refer to [technique_specifics.pdf](https://github.com/SiriusKoan/NYCU-LA-final-project/blob/main/technique_specifics.pdf).